UseToolSuite UseToolSuite

 7. The Future: Subgrid and Container Queries

-- Use Flexbox when you need elements to flow dynamically.
-When you have variable-length text tags, flexible navigation links, or icons alongside text.
-Use it when the content dictates the width, and the exact dimensional boundary is fluid.
+1. Use Flexbox when elements should flow based on their content: variable-length tags, navigation links, icons next to text.
+Use it when the content dictates the width and the boundary is fluid.

-- Use CSS Grid when you require absolute architectural discipline.
-When aligning rows and columns simultaneously is mandatory, when building macro page layouts (
+2. Use CSS Grid when you need structure: aligning rows and columns at once, building macro page layouts (grid-template-areas), or overlapping elements without absolute-positioning hacks.